2025 NCAA Division I women's volleyball tournament

-The 2025 NCAA Division I women's volleyball tournament will be a single-elimination tournament of 64 teams that will determine the National Collegiate Athletic Association (NCAA) Division I women's volleyball national champion for the 2025 season.
-It will be the 45th edition of the tournament.
-It will begin in December, 2025 in various college campuses across the country, location determinations will be chosen based on participating teams seedings.
-The tournament will conclude with the championship game at T-Mobile Center in Kansas City, Missouri on December 21st, 2025.
+The 2025 NCAA Division I women's volleyball tournament was a single-elimination tournament with 64 teams that determined the National Collegiate Athletic Association (NCAA) Division I women's volleyball national champion for the 2025 season.
+It was the 45th edition of the tournament.
+It started on December 4, 2025 on various college campuses across the United States, location determinations were chosen based on participating teams seedings.
+The tournament concluded with the championship game from T-Mobile Center in Kansas City, Missouri on December 21, 2025, when Texas A&M swept Kentucky 3–0 to win the program's first NCAA title.